1757-08-30 - Battle of Gross-Jägersdorf

 The following units are listed by some authors but not located on a map of the battle.
 They might be part of the mixed cavalry held in reserve.
 We are looking for more information:

-- Arkhangelogorodskiy Dragoons (200 disnounted men) probably with Lopukhin 2nd division in the centre
+- Arkhangelogorodskiy Dragoons (200 disnounted men with 2 regimental pieces) probably with Lopukhin 2nd division in the centre

 - Sankt-Peterburgskiy Horse Grenadiers (2 sqns)